MicrosoftDocs/power-platform/power-virtual-agents/data-location.md

 * en-US

-For example, this means that if the end-user's browser locale setting is set to en-GB, the bot knows that **2/3** should be understood as **March 2nd**, whereas if the browser locale setting is en-US, the same date would be understood as **February 3rd**.
+For example, this means that if the end-user's browser locale setting is set to *en-GB*, the bot knows that **2/3** should be understood as **March 2nd**, whereas if the browser locale setting is *en-US*, the same date would be understood as **February 3rd**.

 ## Data locations

-Power Virtual Agents can be deployed into the Microsoft Azure datacenters (also referred to as “regions”) listed in this article.
-You can create a bot by default in your tenant’s location, or you can choose the datacenter you want to use when [setting up your environment](environments-first-run-experience.md).
+Power Virtual Agents can be deployed into the Microsoft Azure datacenters (also referred to as "regions") listed here.
+You can create a bot in your tenant’s location by default, or you can choose the datacenter you want to use when [setting up your environment](environments-first-run-experience.md).

 Microsoft may replicate customer data to other regions available within the same geography for data durability.